andreasfaerber/docker-tinydns/README.md

 # docker-tinydns
-Docker image running tinydns and axfrdns as name server
+Docker image running tinydns and axfrdns as name server.
+Uses [fefe's ipv6 patches](https://www.fefe.de/dns/)

 Name server in a docker container running tinydns and axfrdns.
 Uses a git repository to periodically pull and update the DNS data.